PoisotLab/ms_network_prediction/manuscript.md

 measures indicate that the model performs well, especially considering that it is trained from a small volume of data. {#tbl:validation}

-In the machine learning literature, a common way of visualizing this extensive list of possible metrics is through the use of ROC (receiver-operating-characteristic; False Positive Rate on the x-axis, and True Positive Rate on the y-axis) and PR (precision-recall; True-Positive-Rate
+In the machine learning literature, a common way of visualising this extensive list of possible metrics is through the use of ROC (receiver-operating-characteristic; False Positive Rate on the x-axis, and True Positive Rate on the y-axis) and PR (precision-recall; True-Positive-Rate